bpulse/bpulse-sdk-java/README.md

 # Contact us

-You can reach the Developer Platform team at bpulse-devel@bpulse.me
+You can reach the Developer Platform team at jtenganan@innova4j.com

 # License